Onikwu

 Onikwu is a community in Rivers State, Nigeria.
 Onikwu is self-contained district or community within Ndoni town, distance is about 6.4 km from Ndoni to Onikwu.
 The name "Oni-kwu/Nd-oni, Ndoni also pronounce Nde-Oni means Oni people while Oni-ukwu meaning the elder of Oni people.
 In Ukwuani-Aboh-Ndoni language (Igboid) ukwu means elder, and Nde means people of.
 Onikwu and Ndoni are of same ethnic group located in Ogba Egbema/Ndoni Local government of Rivers State.
 The community alongside them have other neighboring villages which include Ase-Azaga, Isukwa, Odugiri.
 Agwe, Ugbaja, Isala Ase-Imoniteh and Ogbe-Ogene.
 All of the said communities are located in the Central Niger Delta region, south-south Nigeria.

 Origin

 The (Onikwu/Ndoni) are related to the Aboh people of Ndokwa Nation, present day Delta State and Edo State.
 Onikwu/Ndoni people are Aboh origin.
 They share the same linguistic and cultural heritage with other Igbo-related ethnic groups like Ukwuani, Ikwerre, Anioma people, Ika, and Ekpeye.
 They Speak Ndoni, a variant of the Ndokwa Ukwuani language.
 It is important to note that Ukwuani-Eboh-Ndoni language is among the 26 languages approved by the Federal Govt of Nigeria for mother tongue education.

-Culture/Language

-The people of Onikwu always observe their festival known as Udi-Yeli once in every year between February and March, the Onikwu people has no king but opkala one of the most aged among the elders in the community.
-The king was shifted from Onikwu to Ndoni town for every long time due to the less population of the Onikwu people in other world minor in population when compare with Ndoni people.
-At earlier settlement the Onikwu people are said to hold and the keeper of the Ofor of the land which the use to perform their traditional rights.
-At the end of the Onikwu Udi-Yeli, the Ndoni community commences its own as well called Udi-Yeli this is generally believed to be this way because the Onikwu is their elder of the land.
-At the end of Onikwu Udi-Yeli the people of Ndoni comes to perform some traditional dance like Nmanwu (spirit) a masquerade.